-Before this James had started a treatment course, but is unable to do this in prison because of his high suicide risk.
-So in other words, prison is doing him no good at all and is just taking a few years out of his life for no gain, a complete waste of his time and public money.
-He lost his home and his family, the press hammered him and if he makes it to release, will start from an even lower base than when he went in.
+Before this James had started a treatment course, but was unable to do this in prison because of his high suicide risk.
+So in other words, prison was doing him no good at all and was just taking a few years out of his life for no gain, a complete waste of his time and public money.
+He lost his home and his family, the press hammered him and had he made it to release, would have started from an even lower base than when he went in.

 Meantime, the abuser, who so damaged this young life, walks free and anonymous.
 It's enough to drive anybody over the edge, not just someone so damaged.
 Justice?